Madrid, Rotterdam, Torino, Milano

 In Madrid, we look at the huge urban transformation of the southeast.
 Fragile relationship between countryside and new developments.
 Landscapes dehumanized, unbridgeable distances between endless land consumption and the human dimension.

-This story places itself between the rural and urban divide of those territories between Madrid and Leganés, Mostoles, Getafe and Riva.
+This story places itself between the rural and urban divide of those territories between Madrid and Leganés, Getafe, Rivas and Coslada.

 In Rotterdam we walk the administrative limits of the city.
 A sequence of industrial landscape, infrastructure and services.
 The city comes together in monofunctional areas dominated by infrastructure services and residential expansions.
 This story places itself along the motorway A15 in the south, along the A16 along the eastern border and the northerly territories heading towards Delft, Zoetemeer and Gouda.